shsajjadi/OctaveCoder/README.md

 The name and symbol resolution is done at translation time so the workspace and scope of a compiled function cannot be changed/queried dynamically.
 Because of that, if a compiled .oct file calls functions such as "eval", "evalin", "assignin", "who" , "whos", "exist" and "clear" that dynamically change / query the workspace, they are evaluated in the workspace that the generated .oct file is called from.
 Moreover Adding a path to Octave's path, loading packages and autoload functions and changing the current folder via "cd" should be done before the start of the compilation.
 Doing so helps compiler to correctly find and resolve symbols.

 ### How does it work?
 Octave instructions, are translated to the intermediate Coder C++ API.
-The the intermediate API as its backend uses the high level oct API and links against Octave core libraries.
+The intermediate API as its backend uses the high level oct API and links against Octave core libraries.
 Names and symbols are resolved at translation time to get rid of symbol table lookup at the runtime and there is no AST traversal so the generated .oct files are supposed to run faster than the original .m files.
 Speed-up is usually 3X - 4X relative to the interpreter.

 ### Build system
 Coder's build system supports three modes of building: single, static and dynamic.
 In the "single" mode the generated c++ code of a function and all of its dependencies are combined in a single file.
 The file then compiled to a .oct file.
 In the "static" and "dynamic" modes each .m file is translated to a separate .cpp file.
 The .cpp files are compiled to separate object modules.
-In the "static" mode the compiled object files are combined and linked into a .oct file but in the "dynamic" mode each of object file is linked as a separate shared library (.dll/.so/.dylib) and the final .oct file is linked against those shared libraries.
+In the "static" mode the compiled object files are combined and linked into a .oct file but in the "dynamic" mode each object file is linked as a separate shared library (.dll/.so/.dylib) and the final .oct file is linked against those shared libraries.

 The default build mode is the "single" mode.
 However sometimes because of the large number of dependencies the generated source in "single" mode may contain thousands lines of code that increases the compilation time.
 In the cases that the compiler is frequently used it is preferable to use "dynamic" and or "static" modes because all of the generated intermediate files are placed in a cache to be used in the later compilation tasks.
 Moreover there are cases that a user compiles a file and after that they want to modify the original .m file or they want to shadow a function with a new function that has the same name.
 The build system can handle such changes.
 In each compilation task all dependencies of the currently compiled .oct file are upgraded and cached but the dependency of the already compiled .oct files in the "static" mode aren't upgraded so they should be recompiled.
 But in the "dynamic" mode there is an option to upgrade the dependency of the already compiled .oct files.